 The future of FOBTs

-It’s highly unlikely that FOBTs are going anywhere anytime soon.
-Protests and controversies have surrounded these machines for almost 20 years and the likelihood that they are banished altogether isn’t going to happen in our opinion.
+It’s unlikely that FOBTs are going anywhere anytime soon.
+Protests and controversies have surrounded these machines for almost 20 years and despite the growing pressures from areas of both the media and public, a total ban of the terminals from high street bookmakers is still unlikely.

 The top and bottom is that the machines bring in millions of pounds as tax for the government.
 If no one was kicking up a fuss about them then the government certainly wouldn’t be getting involved given how lucrative they are for all involved.